Chimney Cap

 Common Chimney Cap Mistakes

-If you’re planning on installing a chimney cap on top of your chimney, be mindful of the following mistakes that people commonly make to avoid any issues in the future.
+If you’re planning on installing a chimney cap on top of your chimney, be mindful of these common mistakes.

 Wrong Measurements